jorge-correia/linux/Documentation/admin-guide/sysctl/kernel.rst

 	%f      	executable filename
 	%E		executable path
 	%c		maximum size of core file by resource limit RLIMIT_CORE
-	%C		CPU the task ran on
-	%F		pidfd number
 	%<OTHER>	both are dropped
 	========	==========================================